Apply to be an SMMC Support Specialist!

-USFSCO's Student Money Management Center has an open position at UIS that need filled before this spring!
-Read more about our position at University of Illinois at Springfield below.
+USFSCO's Student Money Management Center has an open graduate hourly position that needs filled before the start of spring 2020!
+Read more about our position at University of Illinois at Urbana-Champaign below.

-- Research and draft articles and content for use on SMMC’s website, UIS Connection, social media sites and e-newsletters.
-Content may include writing educational articles, creating graphics or videos.
+- Research and draft articles and other content for use on SMMC’s website, social media sites and e-newsletters.
+Content may include writing educational articles, creating graphics and/or videos.

 - Create and update policies and procedures as projects are created and modified as well as track and analyze results of financial literacy efforts and projects.

-- Market SMMC activities using print and digital media; co-manage SMMC’s online presence through social media sites (e.g., twitter, facebook, instagram, youtube).
+- Advertise SMMC activities using print and digital media; co-manage SMMC’s online presence through social media sites (e.g., twitter, facebook, instagram, youtube).

-- Search for and submit letters of interest to potential funders for the expansion of SMMC’s educational programs and projects.
+- Search for and submit letters of interest to potential funders for the expansion of SMMC’s educational programming and projects.

 - Other duties and tasks as assigned.

-Experience: Experience in curriculum development, facilitation of online learning, or marketing preferred but not required.
+Experience in curriculum development, facilitation of online or in-person learning, data analysis, or marketing preferred.
 Applicants should have basic research and writing skills for the development of new programs and implementation of initiatives.
-Experience with Adobe Photoshop/ InDesign, video editing, Banner system and Microsoft Excel a plus.
+Experience with program evaluation, Adobe suite, video editing, Banner system, and Microsoft Excel a plus.

-Minimum qualifications: Student must be enrolled in a graduate degree program at the University of Illinois at Springfield.
+Student must be enrolled in a graduate degree program at the University of Illinois at Urbana-Champaign.
 Proven skills in interpersonal relationships, ability to interact and communicate effectively with others in face-to-face and virtual scenarios, initiative to generate and implement new ideas and proficiency in Microsoft Office required.
 Knowledge of basic personal finance topics and money management preferred.
-Must be able to work in a virtual, team environment.
+Must be able to work in a virtual team environment.